Document Type : Research Paper

 Authors

-1 Assistant Professor, Department of Art, Faculty of Art and Architecture, University of Kurdistan, Sanandaj, Iran
+1 Assistant Professor, Department of Cinema, Kurdistan University, Sanandaj, Iran

-2 Doctoral student of Department of Communication Sciences, North Tehran Branch, Islamic Azad University, Tehran, Iran
+2 Ph.D.
+Student in Communication Sciences, North Tehran Branch, Islamic Azad University, Tehran, Iran

 Abstract